Princess-org/Princess-org.github.io/source/types.rst

     let a: [?; int] = [1, 2, 3, 4, 5, 6]

-Do note that these arrays are copied by value when passed to a function.
+These arrays are copied by value when passed to a function.

 The second kind of arrays are dynamic arrays.
 These do not specify a size, but instead contain a reference to a block of memory.
 This means the contents of these arrays are not copied when passed to a function.
-Do note that these arrays necessarily have to be freed with ``delete(arr)``, when they are created with ``allocate(T, size)`` or ``zero_allocate(T, size)``.
+These arrays necessarily have to be freed with ``delete(arr)``, when they are created with ``allocate(T, size)`` or ``zero_allocate(T, size)``.

 You can however pass a static array in place of a dynamic array.
 These do refer to the static